DarwinJS/Undo-WinRMConfig/CONTRIBUTING.md

 Write-Host $OSMajorMinorVersionString
 ```

-[Check here](https://github.com/DarwinJS/Undo-WinRMConfig/tree/master/UndoProfiles) whether a profile has already been done for that version.

-#### If a profile is already available:
+#### If a profile is already available, but you think it needs fixing:

 But you know for a fact that it is not working correctly for your scenario, you can update the code and submit a
 pull request with your proposed changes (and an explanation over what use case the original code did not cover that your scenario does).